1980s in Bangladesh: Transportation

-When Bangladesh achieved independence in 1971, it inherited 3,860 km of paved roads which increased to about 6,600 km by end of 1980s.
+When Bangladesh achieved independence in 1971, it inherited 3,860 km of paved roads which increased to about 6,600 km by end of the 1980s.
 On the contrary, by the end of the decade Bangladesh Railway was still operating a route of 2,800 km - roughly the same as that in the earlier decade.
 A UNDP funded Bangladesh Transportation Sector Study executed by World Bank in 1988 estimated that by 1985 the ground transport system of Bangladesh was already supporting 35 billion km of passenger commute and 4.8 billion km of freight transport.
 Road network accounted for 64% of the passengers and 48% of the freight whereas 20% of the passengers and 17% of the freight were transported using the rail network - indicating a significant shift from rail to road network compared to earlier decade.
 Still the railway sector was not uneventful in this decade.
 The Kamalapur railway station started providing container services with the establishment of the first inland container depot (ICD) of the country on 11 April 1987.
 Furthermore, to improve operational efficiency and safety, an optical fibre digital telecommunication network was installed over 1,800 km connecting about 300 railway stations during 1985–90.

 The inland water transport sector also saw some development during this decade with the opening of major river ports at Nagarbari (1983), Aricha (1983), Daulatdia (1983), Baghabari (1983) and Narsingdi (1989).
 However, ferry delays, siltation of the river system and shortage of capacity remained major bottlenecks of this sector.
 Air Transport sector also did not grow much in this decade.
 As of 1979, there were 14,800 registered carrier departures worldwide which ended up to 14,600 by 1989.
 During the same period number of passenger carried increased from 0.62 million to about 1.00 million per annum.